Systematic observation in educational research (DUH135)

 3. In addition, a reading component is included that provide participants containing key literature in the field that prepare participants for the workshop and the required documentation.

 For participants unable to participate at the workshop, this can be replaced by an individual reading section.
 A chosen reading list of about 300 pages within the topic of this course.
 This self-chosen reading list has to be approved by the faculty in charge for the course beforehand.
+Required documentation for participants is either a paper based on a manuscript for a presentation in the seminar part of the workshop or an essay on a topic relevant for the workshop.
+Relevant literature for the reading list is to be included in the paper/essay.

 Learning outcome